Old maid (card game): Scabby Queen

 Scabby queen is a modern variation of Old Maid played with a standard pack of cards from which the Queen of Clubs has been removed.
 The player left with the "scabby queen" is the loser and receives a number of raps on the knuckles with the edge of the pack.
 The number of raps is decided by reshuffling the pack and getting the loser to draw a card.
-He or she get the number of raps based on the face value of the card or, if it is a jack or king, 10 raps; if it is a queen, 21 raps.
-If the loser draws a red card, he or she receives soft raps; if a black card, hard raps.
+The player get the number of raps based on the face value of the card or, if it is a jack or king, 10 raps; if it is a queen, 21 raps.
+If the loser draws a red card, they receive soft raps; if a black card, hard raps.
 Scabby Queen is recorded in 2002 as a game played in Perthshire, Scotland, but also known as Raps in Derbyshire, Raps or Chase the Bitch in Staffordshire, and Executioner in Hampshire.
-It some parts of Britain it is called Chase the Ace, but that is also the name of a different game.
+In some parts of Britain, it is called Chase the Ace, but that is also the name of a different game.